Instruments and Solar Projects

 On two occasions none of the switches would work.
 At first I thought the switches got too hot in the Summer sun or the indoor display on the windowsill got too hot in the afternoon sun and either the LED's or batteries stopped working because of the heat.
 But I now think that the wires wrapped around (not soldered) a metal washer in the base of the instrument get oxidized or dirty and the circuit fails.
 I then have to clean the wires with sandpaper to get the circuit working again.
 So if you make this circuit yourself, I recommend soldering all outside connections..

-If it is humid, condensation sometimes occurs on the shaft near the bearing where it later freezes, keeping the windvane from moving.
-To help keep this from occuring, I spray a little light oil (WD-40) on the bearing.
+If it is humid or foggy, condensation sometimes occurs on the shaft near the bearing where it later freezes, keeping the windvane from moving.
+To help keep this from occuring, I spray a little light oil (WD-40) on the bearing a couple of times a year.

 Using a block of plywood to mount the switches was not a good idea.
 I checked the instrument in March, 2007, and the plywood is slowly coming apart even though it does not get wet when it's raining or snowing.
 A block of plastic should have been used instead.
 I also checked the switches and the epoxy seems to have failed on one of them, allowing me to easily pull apart the switch and see how it works.
 Inside the can it's a reed switch.
 I slid the switch back into the plastic can and it still works okay.

 In April, 2009, I took the instrument down to replace the decaying wooden base, solder all outside wire connections, and give it a fresh coat of black paint.
 See below for more information.
 Soldering the connections seems to have solved the circuit problems noted above.
-And as of February, 2014, 10 years later, the instrument still works.
+And as of February, 2017, 13 years later, the instrument still works.
+I noticed in 2016 and early 2017 that one switch would not light a LED if the magnet was just a tiny bit too far away.
+The result was a good measurement of due east winds, but no measurement (no LED turned on) for ENE or ESE winds .
+I removed the switch, rotated it a bit, and placed it back.
+It works fine now, but I wonder if this is a sign the switches are finally beginning to fail after years of use.
 The only other component that has failed is the plastic bottle cap cover.
 In early 2014, it shattered while I was raising the shaft for lubrication with oil.
 It was easily replaced with a new one.

 Lastly, when installing the instrument on your roof or elsewhere high above the ground, please be careful!
 If you don't like heights, then get someone else to install your windvane.
 Also please make sure it is properly grounded for protection against lightning (see my link below).